otanet/RecSys/README.md

 # RecSys
-This repo is used Recommend system of Okage K.K
+This repo is used typical Recommend system.

 The recommendation system are consist of following contents:
 1. Knowledge-Based Recommendation